Ann-ye-yu/Inductive-spatiotemporal-graph-neural-network-2/README.md

-### paper:Personalized recommendation via inductive spatiotemporal graph neural network
+###This is the code of paper: Personalized recommendation via inductive spatiotemporal graph neural network